 ESMA's Validation Rules make field 2.16 conditional on Table 2, field 21, Open Term = TRUE or Table 2, field 22, Termination Optionality = EGRN or ETSB.
-51 Accordingly, the Minimum Notice Period is not required for fixed-term repos, even if they have termination options for which the termination notice period is the standard settlement period.
+Accordingly, the Minimum Notice Period is not required for fixed-term repos, even if they have termination options for which the termination notice period is the standard settlement period.
 While Minimum Notice Period should be applicable to such fixed-term repos, in view of the Validation Rules, it is recommended that this type of repo should be reported when transacted (Table 2, field 98, Action Type = NEWT) as having a fixed term to maturity (so Table 2, field 21, Open Term = FALSE and Table 2, field 14, Maturity Date = [maturity date]) but without reporting the option.
 If the option is subsequently exercised, this event should be reported as an early termination (Table 2, field 98 = ETRM or MODI, depending on whether the termination is on the same day or on a future date --- see recommendation 9.4).

-51 However, there is a mistake in the Consolidated Validation Rules on extendibles, in as much as the rules also say that Minimum Notice Period only applies to terminations.
+&lt;sup>52 However, there is a mistake in the Consolidated Validation Rules on extendibles, in as much as the rules also say that Minimum Notice Period only applies to terminations.

-ESMA's Validation Rules currently state that field 2.16 has to be greater than zero.
-This rules out same-day notice periods.
-In this case, unless and until ESMA amend the Validation Rules, it is recommended that same-day notice periods are reporting as one day.
+ESMA's Validation Rules previously stated that field 2.16 had to be greater than zero.
+This ruled out same-day notice periods, so it was recommended that same-day notice periods were reported as one day.
+However, with effect from 31 January 2022 in the EU and from 14 April 2022 in the UK, the Validation Rules will allow field 2.16 to be zero.